Want more Christmas spirit, less Christmas waste? Avoid, reduce, reuse and recycle right with these 10 waste-wise Christmas tips!

 #7 Fare wisely

-Choose seasonal – seasonal produce is better for you and the planet.
+Choose seasonal – local, seasonal produce is better for you and the planet.
 It travels less food miles, making it readily available, cheaper, fresher, more nutritious, tastier and better quality.

 Eat brighter – liven up your festive fare with less meat and more colourful, vegetable-based Christmas recipes.